Go Deep, Then Wide: Building Integrative Health Practices

 Takeaways

-• Methodically assess your business; create an overarching strategy and schedule time to wholeheartedly focus 100%.
+- Methodically assess your business to inform an overarching strategy, and schedule the necessary time to focus 100%.

 About FON